c-motono/CrypTothML/README.md

 Output: feature file "feature_2am9.csv" is generated.

 ##### 2.2.2    Cryptic Sites Prediction
-Run the Jupyter Notebook with the merged feature file (feature_2am9.csv) as input.
+Run the Jupyter Notebook with the merged feature file (sample_features.csv) as input.

-Output: predicted_results_2am9_adaboost.csv
+Output: prediction_output.csv

 Columns include:

--  Patch: Hotspot ID
--  PredictedLabel: 1 (cryptic) or 0 (non-cryptic)
+- all columns from sample_features.csv
-- Probability: Confidence score.
+- predicted_proba: Confidence score.
 The closer this value is to 1, the higher the probability that the hotspot corresponds to a cryptic site.
+We recommend the threshold predicted_proba≥0.5.

 ## Citation